sebbbi/perftest/README.md

 Designed to measure performance of various types of buffer and image loads.
 This application is not a GPU memory bandwidth benchmark tool.
 All tests operate inside GPUs L1 caches (no larger than 16 KB working sets).

-- Random loads (100% L1 cache hit)
+- Coalesced loads (100% L1 cache hit).
+All threads (in group of 256 threads) access linearly increasing memory addresses.
-- Coalesced loads (100% L1 cache hit)
+- Random loads (100% L1 cache hit).
+Thread's start address is randomized.
+After that thread loads addresses linearly.
-- Typed SRVs: 1/2/4 channels, 8/16/32 bits per channel
+- Typed SRVs: 1/2/4 channels, 8/16/32 bits per channel (2d missing)

 ## Todo list